DanielCochavi/task-management-system/README.md

 - Spring Data JPA + H2 (in-memory)
 - Spring Kafka (producer only)

+## AI-Assisted Development

+This project was developed using an AI-assisted engineering workflow with Cursor and Claude models.

+AI tools were used throughout the development process to support:

+- Backend implementation and feature development
+- Code exploration and refactoring
+- Debugging and troubleshooting
+- Test generation and validation
+- Code review and quality improvements
+- Development workflow acceleration

+Cursor served as the primary AI-assisted development environment, while Claude models were used to support reasoning, implementation decisions, and code improvements.

+All AI-assisted suggestions and generated changes were reviewed, validated, and tested manually before being incorporated into the project.

 ## Running the Application
 The application runs out of the box with an in-memory database.
 No external infrastructure is required.